7.5×54mm French

 The 7.5×54mm French, 7.5 French, or 7.5 MAS (designated as the 7,5 × 54 MAS by the C.I.P.) is a rimless bottlenecked rifle cartridge.
 It was developed by France as an update to the 7.5×57mm MAS mod.
 1924 cartridge.
-It replaced the obsolete 8×50mmR Lebel round used during World War I.
+It replaced the obsolete 8×50mmR Lebel round used during World War I, and served as the French service cartridge until superseded by the 5.56×45mm NATO and 7.62×51mm NATO cartridges in the 1970s and 1980s.

 The 7.5×54mm French MAS has an uncommon 12.39 mm breech and breechface diameter, and it has ballistics comparable to the 7.62×51mm NATO/.308 Winchester round.
 The 7.5 French cartridge is somewhat similar in appearance to the slightly longer and thicker 7.5×55mm Swiss GP11 round but users should never try to interchange the two rounds.

 History

 By the end of World War I the French Army realized that it needed to update its once revolutionary, but now obsolete, 8 mm Lebel ammunition.
 Due to the demands of mass production of the 8mm Lebel round during World War I it was not able to do so until the war had ended in November 1918.
 Six years later, in 1924, the 7.5×57mm MAS cartridge was introduced.
 However it lasted only until 1929 when it was replaced with the slightly shorter 7.5×54mm MAS 1924-M29, due to the original cartridge being very similar in size and appearance to the German 7.92×57mm Mauser.
 As a result, a French soldier could potentially chamber a 7.92×57mm cartridge (which were also in fairly widespread use by the French military, e.g. in machine guns obtained as war reparations) and cause a massive failure if fired in a rifle designed for the less powerful and smaller calibre 7.5×57mm.
 With the newer 54mm case, a 7.92×57mm Mauser round would be too long for the chamber and prevent incorrect ammunition from being used.
-Two bullet variations were tested for military use at the time, the 1924 C and 1924 D, the former being lighter than Balle 1924 D.
+Two bullet variations were tested for military use at the time, the light bullet Mle 1924 Balle C and heavy bullet Mle 1924 Balle D.

 The French Army chose to adopt "light ball" 9.0 g Balle C flat base spitzer bullet ammunition for universal service in the MAS-36 and MAS-49 rifles as well as in the Mle 1924-29 machine rifle.
 The "heavy ball" 12.35 g Balle 1929 D featured a boat-tailed spitzer bullet and had limited specialized use in automatic weapons like the Mle 1931 F and the FM Mle 1924M29 machine guns.

-Common variations of the 7.5×54mm French military round are: armor-piercing (Balle AP), tracers (Balle A), incendiary (Balle I), gallery practice and blank.
+Other variations of the 7.5×54mm French military round are: armor-piercing (Balle P [Perforante]), tracer (Balle T [Traçante]), armor-piercing tracer (Balle TP [Traçeuse-Perforante]), incendiary (Balle I [Incendiaire]), gallery practice and blank.
 The 7.5mm×54 French round is still classified in France as war material.